 His Holiness thanked the University of Pisa for the honour and pledged to dedicate further towards fostering an understanding of science of mind.

-“I count myself as half a Buddhist monk and half a scientist.
+In his acceptance speech His Holiness said, “I count myself as half a Buddhist monk and half a scientist.
 This honorary degree gives me encouragement.
-I am now 82 years old and I pledge that in my remaining 15-20 years I will dedicate myself to further fostering an understanding of the science of mind,” His Holiness said, in his acceptance speech.
+I am now 82 years old and I pledge that in my remaining 15-20 years I will dedicate myself to further fostering an understanding of the science of mind.”

-His Holiness also presided over a neuroscience symposium titled the Mindscience of Reality, along with the Rector Professor Paolo Mancarella and Buddhist scholar, Matthieu Ricard, popularly known as the world’s happiest man.
+His Holiness also presided over a neuroscience symposium titled the Mindscience of Reality, along with the Rector and Matthieu Ricard, the Buddhist monk and scholar, popularly known as the world’s happiest man.